tesera/andbtiles/README.md

 3. The Andbtiles content provider serves the tile data to the web view.

 ## Limitations
-A single content provider serves data only from a single database.
+A single content provider serves data from a single database only.
 Since the library can manage multiple maps, the connection to the previous content provider must be closed in order to use the new one.
-Android likes to keep connections alive, so in order to close it you need to end the process that uses it.
+Android likes to keep connections alive, so in order to close it you need to end the process that established it.
 Since this can be a major inconvenience when developing apps that show multiple maps or overlays, an alternative method for tile requests is provided.
 Check out the getTile() method in the [Examples](https://github.com/tesera/andbtiles/wiki/Examples) for details.

 ## Roadmap: